iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 ### Q. Async/await?

-->In javascript, async is a keyword, used with a function, it always returns a promise, await is also a keyword, which is always used inside an async function.
+In javascript, async is a keyword, used with a function, it always returns a promise, await is also a keyword, which is always used inside an async function.
 In simple terms, what it does is that, it waits till the await'ed promise is settled, then proceeds to further lines of code below it.

 Advancely, when a promise is awaited to be settled, that whole async function is suspended and the state of execution is saved by the javascript runtime environment, and after the awaited promise is settled it is put in the call stack again and starts executing from where it left.